openmc-dev/openmc/docs/source/io_formats/settings.rst

 :type:
   The type of the distribution.
 Valid options are "uniform", "discrete", "tabular", "maxwell", "watt", and "mixture".
-The "uniform" option producess variates sampled from a uniform distribution over a finite interval.
+The "uniform" option produces variates sampled from a uniform distribution over a finite interval.
 The "discrete" option produces random variates that can assume a finite number of values (i.e., a distribution characterized by a probability mass function).